bsidesoslo/2025/_talks/TheDarkSideogLogging.md

          url: https://www.linkedin.com/in/veronica-schmitt-b4044526/
        - type: twitter
          url: https://x.com/@po1zon_p1x13
+  - name: Emlyn Butterfield
+    image: emlyn-butterfield.jpg
+    bio: |
+      Emlyn Butterfield is an experienced academic leader, digital forensics specialist, and cybersecurity educator.
+Currently serving as Rector at Noroff University College, he has a background in higher education management, curriculum development, and research supervision.
+With over a decade of experience in academia, he has held key roles such as Head of Computing and Programme Lead for Digital Forensics, contributing to the advancement of forensic education and research.

+      His research focuses on forensic automation, mobile device forensics, and cybersecurity pedagogy.
+As a Senior Fellow of the Higher Education Academy, he is dedicated to enhancing teaching practices and fostering student engagement through innovative methodologies.

+      Beyond academia, he has been involved in research, teaching, and academic leadership, as well as serving as an external examiner and reviewer for universities in the UK.
+His industry experience includes roles in digital forensics investigations and expert witness services.

+      He holds an MSc in Forensic Computing from the University of Bradford and a BSc in Computer Science from the University of Hull.
+His professional training includes certifications in EnCase, XRY, and various forensic analysis tools.
+    socials:
 ---
 To most developers, logs are a debugging tool.
 To attackers, they’re a treasure map.
 In this talk, we’ll dive into the dark side of logging from two perspectives: the malicious actor looking for weaknesses, and the forensic analyst trying to pick up the pieces after a breach.